-- Explain your business' decision-making process in general and in respect of PV modules or panels products in relation to:

-- what goods are produced;
+- a) Explain your business' decision-making process in general and in respect of PV modules or panels products in relation to: - i. what goods are produced; XXXXXXXXXX (BUSINESS DECISION) - ii. how the goods are produced; XXXXXXXXXX (BUSINESS DECISION) - iii. how much is produced; XXXXXXXXX (BUSINESS DECISION)

-Depends on orders

-- ii. how the goods are produced;

-- iii. how much is produced; depends on orders

-- iv. the quantity of inputs (such as raw materials) purchased and how it is allocated to the manufacture of different products;

-purchase material based on BOM of each order

-the location of your production facility; jiangyin city, Jiangsu province vi. how your business' profit is distributed (e.g. dividends, share buyback etc); and how you make decisions regarding your companies' growth target and other strategic decisions (e.g. expansions, mergers, acquisitions, restructures).
+- v. the location of your production facility;

+- vi. how your business' profit is distributed (e.g. dividends, share buyback etc); and XXXXXXXXXXXXX (BUSINESS DECISION) - i. how you make decisions regarding your companies' growth target and other strategic decisions (e.g. expansions, mergers, acquisitions, restructures).
-Decided by owner

-Depends on market trends
+XXXXXXXXXXX (BUSINESS DECISION)

-Provide a description of any GOC input/guidance into the decision-making process regarding your manufacturing, marketing and sale of PV modules or panels products.

-c) Provide a list of all government departments/offices that are involved, either directly or indirectly, in your manufacture, sale or purchase of PV modules or Panels products.

-d) Provide copies of the minutes of your Board of Directors and Board of Shareholders meetings over the investigation period.
+- b) Provide a description of any GOC input/guidance into the decision-making process regarding your manufacturing, marketing and sale of PV modules or panels products.
+XXXXXXXXXX (BUSINESS DECISION). - c) Provide a list of all government departments/offices that are involved, either directly or indirectly, in your manufacture, sale or purchase of PV modules or Panels products.
+XXXXXXXXXX (BUSINESS DECISION). - e) Provide copies of the notes to business meetings where pricing decisions on PV modules or Panels products have been made over the investigation period.
+XXXXXXXXXX (BUSINESS DECISION). - f) Provide the copies of your Business and/or Corporate Plan that were effective during the Investigation period.?
+N/A - g) Has your business been involved in any mergers and/or acquisitions in the last 5 years?

-No minutes recorded

-e) Provide copies of the notes to business meetings where pricing decisions on PV modules or Panels products have been made over the investigation period.

-No recorded notes for business meetings

-f) Provide the copies of your Business and/or Corporate Plan that were effective during the Investigation period.

-No recorded business plan

-g) Has your business been involved in any mergers and/or acquisitions in the last 5 years?
 Is so, provide details.

-Has your business undergone any major restructuring in the last 5 years?
+No. - h) Has your business undergone any major restructuring in the last 5 years?
 Is so, provide details.

-Is your business currently, or in the last 5 years, been involved in a joint venture?
+No. - i) Is your business currently, or in the last 5 years, been involved in a joint venture?
 If so, provide details.
+No.

-Licensing
+3. Licensing

-a) Provide a copy of your business license(s).

-Refer to attachment export license

-Identify the GOC departments or offices responsible for issuing the license(s).
-Industrial and Commercial bureau d) Describe all requirements and/or conditions that must be met in order to obtain the license(s).
+- a) Provide a copy of your business license(s).
+See attachment: business license - b) Identify the GOC departments or offices responsible for issuing the license(s).
+Industrial and Commercial Bureau - c) Describe the procedures involved in applying for your business license(s).